-Trinitarians say that since God is eternal, so the Son of God is eternal.
-But how can a person be a son and at the same time be as old as his father?
+“Trinitarians say that since God is eternal, so the Son of God is eternal.
+But how can a person be a son and at the same time be as old as his father?”
 (Should You Believe in the Trinity? p.
 15).

 Micah 5:2 says of Jesus “whose goings forth have been from of old from everlasting.”
 The word “everlasting” here is “olam” which is used to describe God the Father’s eternal existence (Ps.
 41:13, 90:2, 93:2, 106:48, Is.
 40:28).
-If “olam” means eternal and uncreated when applied to God, it must also mean the same when applied to Jesus.
+Therefore, if “olam” means eternal and uncreated when applied to God, it must also mean the same when applied to Jesus.

-Trinitarians claim that in the case of Jesus, ‘only-begotten’ is not the same as the dictionary definition of ‘begetting,’ which is ‘to procreate as the father.’
+“Trinitarians claim that in the case of Jesus, ‘only-begotten’ is not the same as the dictionary definition of ‘begetting,’ which is ‘to procreate as the father.'”

 Trinitarians don’t need to say this, it’s a matter of simple logic.
 Since the New Testament was written in Greek and not English, referring us to an English dictionary to understand what “begotten” means is moot.
 It’s like appealing to a French dictionary to define “death” and forcing that definition on Scripture.

 This is why newer Bible translations render monogenes as “one of a kind,” “one and only” “of sole descent” or “unique.”
 Standard Greek Lexicons agree:

 A Greek scholar says: “Thus it is seen that monogenes does not mean generation, that Christ was God’s first born or first creation.
 Rather it speaks of uniqueness, that Jesus shares a unique relationship with God as Father from all eternity.
 This is true of Christ alone since no other person has ever shared an eternal, filial relationship with God” (James White, The Forgotten Trinity, Bethany House, 1998, 201).

-Furthermore, why does the Bible use the very same Greek word for ‘only-begotten’…to describe the relationship of Isaac to Abraham?
-Hebrew 11:17 speaks of Isaac as Abraham’s ‘only begotten son’ (p.
+“Furthermore, why does the Bible use the very same Greek word for ‘only-begotten’…to describe the relationship of Isaac to Abraham?
+Hebrew 11:17 speaks of Isaac as Abraham’s ‘only begotten son'” (p.
 16).

 The Watchtower writer was doing well until now.
 That “only-begotten” was used of Isaac actually shows that it is a mis-translation, because Isaac was not the only son Abraham had; he also “begetted” Ishmael.
 Thus, “one of a kind” or “unique” son would be a better rendering of the verse.
 Aside this, the use of monogenes in Hebrews differs from apostle John’s use.
 Even in the LXX, it was used to mean “solitary” (Ps.
 25:16).